 Do Background Checks Include Drug Tests?

 Background checks can vary widely in scope, covering everything from criminal history to education verification.
 Drug tests, however, need a separate green light.
 While criminal checks dig into your past, drug tests evaluate your present.
-Many companies reserve drug screenings for the final stages of hiring, ensuring they’re only investing time in serious candidates.
+Many companies reserve drug screenings for the final stages of hiring, ensuring they’re only investing time and resources in serious candidates.

 The Role of Drug Tests in Hiring Requirements